-The traditional view has been that directors are to exercise their business judgment to the end of maximizing shareholder wealth.
-Indeed, their obligations run primarily to the holders of common stock hold the residual interests in the corporation.
-Because they are the residual claimants, they bear the highest degree of risk, and therefore have the most control (at least in theory).
-Shareholders elect boards of directors to manage the business and affairs of the corporation; over time, boards of directors have adopted various approaches to executive compensation-such as stock options and deferred compensation partly in an attempt to align the interests of managers more closely to those of the common stockholders.
-The view that boards should look primarily to the interests of common stockholders still underlies many judicial opinions considering the responses of boards of directors to acquisition proposals.
-It is also implicit in many of the criticisms of the recent takeover wave.
+The traditional view has been that directors are to exercise their business judgment to the end of maximizing shareholder wealth.97 Indeed, their obligations run primarily to the holders of common stock98 who hold the residual interests in the corporation.99 Because they are the residual claimants, they bear the highest degree of risk, and therefore have the most control (at least in theory).
+Shareholders elect boards of directors to manage the business and affairs of the corporation; over time, boards of directors have adopted various approaches to executive compensation-such as stock options and deferred compensation partly in an attempt to align the interests of managers more closely to those of the common stockholders.100 The view that boards should look primarily to the interests of common stockholders still underlies many judicial opinions considering the responses of boards of directors to acquisition proposals.101 It is also implicit in many of the criticisms of the recent takeover wave.102

 However, many modern developments have tended to undercut this traditional view of the shareholders as the residual beneficiaries of the directors' management.
-The rise of special classes of stock-such as "poison pill preferred," super-voting stock, and "blank check" preferred-has attenuated the common shareholders' already limited role in management, because those classes are designed so that the holders can block acquisition the table.
+The rise of special classes of stock-such as "poison pill preferred," super-voting stock, and "blank check" preferred-has attenuated the common shareholders' already limited role in management, because those classes are designed so that the holders can block acquisition proposals that are favored by most of the common shareholders.103 Developments in "financial engineer-